liferay/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-services-using-skinny-json-provider.markdown

 `ddl-record-set-id`.

-The Skinny Provider's `get-skinny-ddl-records` service returns a `JSONArray` object, containing zero or more dynamic data list records.
-The following example return value shows a `JSONArray` object that includes several dynamic data list
+The Skinny Provider's `get-skinny-ddl-records` service returns a `JSONArray` object containing zero or more dynamic data list records.
+The following example shows a `JSONArray` object that includes several dynamic data list records:
-records:

     [
         {